kripken/emscripten-site/_sources/docs/building_from_source/building_emscripten_from_source_using_the_sdk.txt

 			cmake .. -DCMAKE_BUILD_TYPE=Release -DLLVM_TARGETS_TO_BUILD="X86;JSBackend" -DLLVM_INCLUDE_EXAMPLES=OFF -DLLVM_INCLUDE_TESTS=OFF -DCLANG_INCLUDE_EXAMPLES=OFF -DCLANG_INCLUDE_TESTS=OFF

-		.. note:: On Windows add the ``-G "Visual Studio 10 Win64"`` directive to build using Visual Studio (Visual Studio 2011 and 2012 do NOT work).
+		.. note:: On Windows you will need Visual Studio 2012 or newer to build.

 	#.
 Determine the number of available cores on your system (Emscripten can run many operations in parallel, so using more cores may have a significant impact on compilation time):